Hightsville, North Carolina

 Hightsville is a census-designated place (CDP) in New Hanover County, North Carolina, United States.
-The population was 739 at the 2010 census.
-It is part of the Wilmington Metropolitan Statistical Area.
+The population was 710 at the 2020 census which is down from 739 in 2010.
+Hightsville is located in the statistical township of Cape Fear.
+The CDP is part of the Wilmington Metropolitan Statistical Area.
+Hightsville was first listed as a CDP at the 2000 United States census.